 A continuation of salt production is proposed in the South Bay.
 This activity provides for salt production, maintains bird habitat, and provides open space and vistas, which enhance the appearance of the South Bay.
-Reutilization of some salt ponds for mariculture uses has potential for development.
+Reutilization of some salt ponds uses mariculture has potential for development.
 See Planning District 9 description for further information.

 Habitat Replacement, an area of about 55 acres, is delineated in Planning District 7 for the creation of a marsh island to be used to replace wildlife habitat removed during other development around the bay.
 This project is under construction.
-Habitat replacement refers to the concept of recreating, as closely as possible, the type of environment conducive to the maintenance, protection and growth of wildlife species deemed wildlife.
+Habitat replacement refers to the concept of recreating, as closely as possible, the type of environment conducive to the maintenance, protection growth of wildlife species deemed important.
+This might include endangered species as well as economically environmentally significant wildlife.